Sada Williams

-She represented her country at the 2017 World Athletics Championships without reaching the semifinals.
+She represented her country at the 2017 World Athletics Championships but did not reach the semifinals.

 Williams competed at the 2020 Tokyo Olympics.

 She had a breakthrough 2022 season, finishing third in the 400 m at the World Championships Eugene 2022 in July.
-She improved her own national record to 49.75 seconds, coming home only behind Shaunae Miller-Uibo (49.11 s) and Marileidy Paulino who ran a time of 49.60 s.
+She improved her own national record to 49.75 seconds, coming home only behind Shaunae Miller-Uibo (49.11 s) and Marileidy Paulino, who ran a time of 49.60 s.
 About two weeks later at the 2022 Commonwealth Games in Birmingham, Williams won the title in a Games record time of 49.90 seconds.
 She continued her fine season in August by claiming silver behind only Miller-Uibo (49.40 s) at the NACAC Championships in Freeport, Bahamas, with a time of 49.86 seconds.